wansang93/OS_Cloud/AWS/Introduction to AWS/Introduction to AWS.md

     - **Route 53**
       - Route 53 is Amazon's DNS service.
       - 53 is the DNS port.
-      - You can actually register domain names through Route 53.
+      - You can register domain names through Route 53.
     - **CloudFront**
       - CloudFront used to be in the storage section of AWS.
       - But they moved it over to networking and content delivery now.
       - For example
         ```
         We have Direct Connect as a way of connecting up your office or connecting up your physical data centers to AWS directly using a dedicated line, dedicated telephone line.
-        So instead of going over the internet, you're going over a dedicated line into AWS, and there's a few reasons you want to do that it might be around security but most of the time.
+        So instead of going over the internet, you're going over a dedicated line into AWS, and there are a few reasons you want to do that it might be around security but most of the time.
-        it's because you need a very reliable internet connection, because you're pushing a lot of data up to AWS and down from AWS, and then you would use Direct Connect.
+        it's because you need a very reliable internet connection.
+After all, you're pushing a lot of data up to AWS and down from AWS, and then you would use Direct Connect.
         ```
   - **Compute**
     - **EC2**
       - EC2 stands for Elastic Compute Cloud.
       - EC2 is simply the virtual machines that run on AWS.
     - **EC2 Container Service**
-      - EC2 Container Services is basically a highly scalable, high performance container management service that supports Docker containers.
+      - EC2 Container Services is a highly scalable, high-performance container management service that supports Docker containers.
-      - It basically allows you to run applications on a managed cluster of Amazon EC2 instances.
+      - It allows you to run applications on a managed cluster of Amazon EC2 instances.
     - **Elastic Beanstalk**
-      - If you don't know anything about AWS, and you want to deploy your code up into Amazon Web Services, you can actually just upload it to Elastic Beanstalk.
+      - If you don't know anything about AWS, and you want to deploy your code up into Amazon Web Services, you can just upload it to Elastic Beanstalk.
       - Elastic Beanstalk will then have a look at your code.
     - **Lambda**
       - Lambda is what we call serverless.
-      - So you don't actually go into the operating system, you don't do anything with the underlying host at all.
+      - So you don't go into the operating system, you don't do anything with the underlying host at all.
-      - It is basically one of the most revolutionary services of cloud computing.
+      - It is one of the most revolutionary services of cloud computing.
-      - You'd be able to login using SSH or RDP, if it was windows.
+      - You'd be able to log in using SSH or RDP if it was windows.
 And you'd be able to install things on this.
     - **Lightsail**
-      - It's basically out-of-the-box cloud.
+      - It's an out-of-the-box cloud.
       - So if you want a WordPress site or Joomla site, for example, Lightsail will deploy that for you automatically.

 # 6. 10,000 ft Overview 2: Storage, Databases, Migration & Analytics